rraeyyi/Power-consumption-streaming/README.md

 # Power-consumption-streaming

 The data is modified from the [UCI machine learning repository](https://archive.ics.uci.edu/ml/datasets/Power+consumption+of+Tetouan+city).
-The study was about relating power consumption from different zones of Tetouan city to various factors like time of day, temperature, and humidity.
++ Date Time: Each ten minutes.
++ Temperature: Weather Temperature of Tetouan city.
++ Humidity: Weather Humidity of Tetouan city.
++ Wind Speed of Tetouan city.
++ general diffuse flows
++ diffuse flows
++ power consumption of zone 1 of Tetouan city.
++ power consumption of zone 2 of Tetouan city.
++ power consumption of zone 3 of Tetouan city.

 This project contains two parts: modeling part and streaming part: